Susan Wright, Psychoanalytic Psychotherapist

 Location: Flat 5, 17 Melville Road, Seven Dials, Brighton BN3 1TH

-When we engage in psychotherapy we are able to think about the issues which are concerning us and to look at how our present difficulties relate to past experience.
-Our past means of coping may no longer work, causing difficulties in relationships and our capacity to enjoy life.
+When we start in psychotherapy we are able to think about the issues which preoccupy us and explore how our present difficulties relate to our past experiences.
+Our past means of coping may no longer be helpful to us and cause difficulties in our relationships and our capacity to enjoy life.
 Understanding these self-destructive patterns enables us to make new choices in our lives.
-It is a means to translate what can seem like shameful problems into a more ordinary context which can allow us to feel more in connection with ourselves and others.
+It is a means to translate what can seem like shameful problems into a more ordinary and understandable context which can allow us to find another perspective upon ouselves and others.

-Some people have anxiety about the word ‘analytic’ because of its associations with an impersonal, or overly intellectual method.
+Some people dont like the word ‘analytic’ because of its associations with an impersonal or intellectual method.
 Psychoanalytic psychotherapy is a very humane approach which enables us to get to know ourselves and the particular struggles we face in our lives.
 The psychotherapist has extensive training and experience in understanding the meaning of behaviour and emotional stress.
-This enables them to be able to help you through this process and invite new perspectives on your problems.
-It is through the relationship with the psychotherapist that you can know more about the nature of your problems and develop your capacity to feel more in charge of choices you make in your life.

 Initial Consultation

-The aim of the meeting is to find out whether psychotherapy would be helpful.
-The fee is £50.
+The aim of the consultation is to find out whether psychotherapy would be helpful and is for one hour and ten minutes.
+The fee is £75

 Sessions and Fees